Today's Articles

 He was born in Paducah, Kentucky, and attended Lincoln High School, graduating in 1941.
 He played basketball for three years and was a one-time All-Conference and All-State athlete.
 He attended Morgan State in Baltimore, MD, graduating in 1945.
 He began coaching the following year at Winston-Salem University.
 College basketball may never find a more caring, sensitive, and dedicated coach than Clarence "Big House" Gaines.

 Statistically, Gaines retired in 1993 with 828 wins, making him the second most successful coach in NCAA history behind Adolph Rupp.
-Over a record 47 years at Winston-Salem State University, this gentle giant created his legendary status.
+This man created his legendary status over 47 years at Winston-Salem State University.
 What began as a temporary assignment became a lifelong vocation.
 With a remarkable 828-447 record, Gaines placed an imprint on college basketball that will remain forever.

-At Winston-Salem, Gaines' teams won 20 or more games 18 times, capturing the Central Intercollegiate Athletic Association (CIAA) championship 12 times.
-The teams he coached teams were up-tempo, fast-breaking units that relied heavily on speed and athleticism to overwhelm opponents.
+At Winston-Salem, Gaines' teams won 20 or more games 18 times and captured the Central Intercollegiate Athletic Association (CIAA) championship 12 times.
+The teams he coached were up-tempo, fast-breaking units that relied heavily on speed and athleticism to overwhelm opponents.
 Gaines' 1967 squad was his best, led by Earl "The Pearl" Monroe.
 In 1967, the Rams compiled a 31-1 record and became the first HBCU to win an NCAA College Division championship.

 To become a Coach